irkanu/EDD-Mixpanel-Lite/readme.txt

 = Overview =
 The <strong>EDD Mixpanel</strong> plugin allows you to quickly and easily connect your Easy Digital Downloads store to the most powerful analytical software.
 Mixpanel makes it easy to track customers, revenue, funnels, and more.
 The platform is incredibly easy-to-use.
 Our premium version is currently in alpha testing & all information available here may or may not make it into production.
 If you are interested in beta testing, when the time comes, then please [get in touch](https://eddmixpanel.com/contact/).

-> <strong>Priority Support</strong><br>
+> <strong>Coming Soon</strong><br>
-> We do not provide support for EDD Mixpanel on the WordPress.org forums.
-Priority email support is available to those that purchase the [Premium EDD Mixpanel plugin](https://eddmixpanel.com/) only.
-> The premium version allows you to track up to 24 events.
+> We will be releasing premium version that allows you to track up to 24 events.
 >
-> We will be providing short video tutorials to help you get the most out of Mixpanel.
+> We will also be providing short video tutorials to help you get the most out of Mixpanel.

 = Built for Mixpanel =
 This Easy Digital Downloads extension was developed to integrate with [Mixpanel](https://mixpanel.com), one of the most granular analytics tool available.
 If you haven't already, you'll need at least a [free account](https://mixpanel.com/register/) to get started.